 Decisions will be made based on the GPA at the time of application.
 Students will receive notification via e-mail one to two weeks later.

-- The student must earn a minimum of 70 Professional EDGE points (maximum of 100) at the lower level for official admittance to the upper level.
-Once admitted, students must earn a total of 200 Professional EDGE points to meet the graduation requirement.
-Specific activities and workshops are required.
+- The student must earn a minimum of 70 EDGE points at the lower level for official admittance to the upper level.
+Once admitted, students must earn a total of 200 EDGE points to meet the graduation requirement.

-- Consult the Professional EDGE website for specific requirements.
+- Consult the EDGE website for specific requirements.

-- If a student fails to meet the Professional EDGE requirements, the student will be removed from the Upper Level.
+- If a student fails to meet the EDGE requirements, the student will be removed from the Upper-Level.